Azure-Samples/github-runner-on-aks/README.md

 - Go to [hra-scaler](runner/hra-scaler.yaml), replace `GithubRunnerOnAKS` with your repository name
 - Execute the GitHub Action - [IaC deployment](.github/workflows/deployIaC.yaml)

-#### Using images from private repository
+#### Using images from private registry

 When using private images, the `RunnerDeployment` will not be able to pull your image.
 To use a private registry (e.g ghcr.io with visibility set to private) add the following:

 - Go to [IaC deployment](.github/workflows/deployIaC.yaml) and add the following: